Patechoc/patechoc/README.md

 ### Hi there 👋

 - I'm a computational scientist originally from France 🇫🇷, now living in Norway 🇳🇴
-- I am fan of Python :snake: and very interested in the plumbing of software & data, especially the [reliability](https://sre.google/books/)/[quality](https://docs.greatexpectations.io/docs/) parts 🔧🔥✨
+- I am fan of Python :snake: and very interested in the plumbing of data, software & infrastructure, especially the [reliability](https://sre.google/books/)/[quality](https://docs.greatexpectations.io/docs/) parts 🔧🔥✨

 You can find me on: